Our tagline: inclusive • contextual • fulfilling • open

 Meet us online

 Agendashift™ is brought to you by Positive Incline Ltd, UK-based specialists in Lean-Agile transformation.
 Founder Mike Burrows pioneered the values model for the Kanban Method that led to his definitive book, Kanban from the Inside.
-His new book Agendashift: clean conversations, coherent collaboration, continuous transformation was published in May 2017.
+His new book Agendashift: Outcome-oriented change and continuous transformation was published in May 2017.

 Agendashift™ is copyright © 2015-2018 Positive Incline Ltd. All rights reserved.
 Privacy, security and usage policies